Pension contribution limits and rules

 Anyone with annual earnings below £3,600 can still contribute up to £3,600 to their pension each year (£2,880 of their own money and 20% (£720) topped up by the government).

-If your annual adjusted income is over £240,000, your annual allowance for pension contributions will be limited.
+If your annual adjusted income is over £260,000, your annual allowance for pension contributions could be limited.
 This is known as the Tapered Annual Allowance.

 |Annual Adjusted Income||Pension contribution limit|